We explain the eternal topic of debate at the time of training, what is better to do strength first and then cardio or vice versa?

 It is as if you had a small tank with a large tap (glycogen) and a large tank with a small tap (fat).

-If we subsequently proceed to perform strength training with muscle glycogen at low levels and our training rit equals a contribution of intense and fast energy, we will notice that fatigue does not allow us to perform at the maximum in such training.
+If later we proceed to carry out the strength training with muscle glycogen at low levels and our training rit equals a contribution of intense and fast energy, we will notice that fatigue does not allow us to perform at the maximum in such training.

 In addition, in extreme situations, we can increase the risk of injury due to fatigue or even involve proteins as a source of energy, with the consequent catabolism (loss of muscle mass).